abilandz/PH8124/Lecture_7/Lecture_7.md

 **Weak (double) quotes**

 Unlike the strong quotes, the weak (double) quotes ```"..."``` preserve the special meaning of some special characters, while the special meaning of all others is stripped off.
-Just like within strong quotes, within double quotes the empty character does not retain its special meaning, i.e. it is not any longer the default field separator.
+Just like within single quotes, within double quotes the empty character does not retain its special meaning, i.e. it is not any longer the default field separator.
 The exact number of empty characters is preserved within weak quotes:

 ```bash
 echo "a b    c"